 March 4, 2017

 Absolute highlight in the region.
 Due to the historical importance of the Hambach Festival this castle is maintained like no other.
 From that point of view, it makes an extremely neat impression - one might even think that it is a new building made of "old" ....
-Inside there is a restaurant and a museum.
+Inside there is a restaurant and an interesting museum.

 February 3, 2019